-At an earlier point in time, the Oversight Board sought to identify the hallmarks of an exemplary arbitration system.
+At an earlier time, the Oversight Board sought to identify the hall marks of an exemplary arbitration system.
 What were the essential elements or attributes of a model system?
-The idea was to develop some general criteria for judging how the Kaiser system measured up.
 The following were thought to be essential elements.
-They were reviewed and reaffirmed by the current Board.
+It is still useful to have these features of a model system in mind when reading the Annual Report and reviewing the Kaiser arbitration system.